Contact you local AFI to be considered for an ABFP contribution to supplement other f

 To be considered for a contribution, applicants and their business projects must meet AIC's and its participating local AFI eligibility and investment criteria.
 AIC must have either a recommendation or concurrence from a client's local AFI.
 Almost all funded clients are referred by a partcipating AFI and AIC only delivers small projects where no financing with the local AFI is required.

 Clients who are approved receive a legal agreement and must comply to set of conditions to ultimately receive the funding as non-repayable.

 Funding is not provided upfront.
 It based on a percentage of eligible costs incurred and eventually claimed.
+Approved client are ultimately responsible for submitting timely, complete and verifiable claims and supporting documentation (i.e. proofs of cost and proofs of payment).
 Once a claim can be verified, funding can be paid.

 We focus on helping Indigenous entrepreneurs in southern Ontario establish, improve and grow their for-profit businesses.

 AIC is focused on path-finding for Indigenous Community Organizations (such as First Nations) enabling them to secure funding and financing for business projects.

 Copyright © 2019-2022 Aboriginal Impact Capital